hiepnm/todos-1/tut.md

 		We probably have more than a single array and then todos with the same IDs in different arrays might get out of sync.
 	Solution.
 		Treat my state as a database.

+	Mixing the objects spread operator (not ES6) with the computed property syntax All the state shape knowledge is encapsulated in the selector.